disarah/15-466-f24-base2/README.md

 One thing that is different from the original snake is that not all foodstuffs are the same.
 There are red mushrooms and there are brown mushrooms.
 Red mushrooms are really poisonous and if the raccoon eats it it will be disoriented and slowed.
-Brown mushrooms are delicious and if the raccoon eat it it will receive a slight speed increase.
+Brown mushrooms are delicious and if the raccoon eats it it will receive a slight speed increase.
+The raccoon will also curiously grow and shrink depending on the mushrooms it consumes.
 Greater risk has greater reward; red mushrooms are worth 3x more points than brown mushrooms.

 Screen Shot: